- Virtual item trading marketplace

 AWP Dragon Lore

-Starting at £31,659.
-75 there is the Dragon Lore, the most expensive AWP skin of all time.
-It is also the rarest AWP skin, and at the time of creating this guide, there were none available on the Counter-Strike: Global Offensive Steam marketplace at all.
+Starting at $13,400.00 there is the Dragon Lore, the most expensive AWP skin of all time.
+It is also the rarest AWP skin in CSGO, and at the time of creating this guide, there were none available on the Counter-Strike 2 Steam marketplace at all.
 Coming from the Cobblestone Collection, it has a custom painted knotwork dragon, and “200 keys could never unlock its secrets”.
 It is guaranteed to impress anyone you face in the games multiplayer modes.

 At the time of creating this guide, there was just one available on the market, so despite the drastic price difference between the Medusa and the Dragon Lore, the Medusa itself is still an incredibly rare AWP skin.
 It is custom painted with the image of a gorgon and is part of the Gods and Monsters collection.